 Without an employment lawyer on your side, you may not be able to secure fair compensation.
 Often times, a lawsuit is the only way to hold an employer accountable for their unlawful actions.
 If you are in a situation where you need to file a lawsuit against your employer, contact our firm today to learn more about your rights.

 Through the combination of federal and state laws, California workers enjoy some of the most comprehensive protections in the country.
-These Federal Employment Laws include:
+However, without the right attorney, you may not be taking advantage of all the protections offered.
+When choosing an employment attorney, be sure that they: